2010 Pinstripe Bowl: Game summary

-The Bronx Salute
+Despite the cold weather, both teams had strong offensive performances, with Delone Carter rushing for 198 yards and two touchdowns, while Ryan Nassib threw for 239 yards and three touchdowns, with Marcus Sales catching all three of them for 172 yards.
+The game's outcome was ultimately decided by a controversial taunting penalty on Adrian Hilburn, which led to Kansas State attempting a game-tying two-point conversion from the 17-yard line.
+Syracuse's defense held strong, and they won the game 36-34.

-The call
+Controversial Taunting call

 With 1:13 left in the game, Kansas State's Adrian Hilburn scored a 30-yard touchdown to pull KSU within two points of a tie.
 Following the score, Hilburn made a military hand salute toward the crowd and was penalized for unsportsmanlike conduct.
 Because of the 15-yard penalty, Kansas State had to attempt a two-point conversion from the 17-yard line.
 The conversion failed, accounting for the margin in the final score.
 The call was considered highly controversial, and according to ESPN determined the outcome of the game.

 Aftermath

 Due to the impact from this call, the NCAA chose in the next year's rule changes to not penalize celebrating in general but to penalize only taunting.
 The call was called "one of the most infamous plays of the college football season in 2010" and was given the name "The Bronx Salute."
 It later was used as an example of incorrect interpretation of the new celebration rules.